SynapseWeb/PyReconstruct/manual/readme.md

 Traces can also be hidden.
 This can be done by using the Ctrl+H shortcut on selected traces or through the object and trace lists.
 Ctrl+U Will unhide all hidden traces on the section.

 The fill mode of the trace is important for visuals.
 Traces can have no fill, a transparent fill, or a solid fill.
 You can also select whether the trace is filled only when select or only when deselected.

+## File Structure

+Data for each series are stored in a single series file (.jser).

+Images are **not** stored in the .jser file.

+The .jser file is in JSON format.
+It is split into two main keys: **series** and **sections**.

+The value for the **series** key contains data pertaining to the series as a whole and its usage data.
+It includes the viewing window, the last section viewed by the user, the ztraces, 3D options, all the series options, and the traces on the palette.

+The value for the **sections** key is a list.
+Each item in the list is the data for a single section.
+The index in the list corresponds to the section number.
+The list contains a null value for sections that do not exist.

+The section data is stored as a dictionary.
+It contains information that is relevant to the single section (transforms, thickness, magnification, brightness, contrast, etc.), which includes every contour on the section in the form of a dictionary.

+The value for the **contours** key is a dictionary.
+The keys in the dictionary are the names of each contour, and the value for each key is a list of traces.

+Each trace is stored as a list.
+The information in the list is as follows: [name, x-values, y-values, color, closed, negative, hidden, fill mode, tags, history].
+Note: ONLY traces stored in the palette trace list in the series data have the name in the list.
+Traces in the section data do NOT contain their names.

+## Transforms

+A transform is a set of six numbers (a, b, c, d, e, f) that denotes an affine transformation.

+The numbers a, b, d, and e describe the stretch/shear/rotation component of the transformation, while c and f describe the horizontal and vertical translation components of the transformation, respectively.

+Each section has one transformation that is applied to the image and every trace.
+This means that the traces are **fixed** to the image.
+If the transformation for the section is changed, the traces and the image will move together.

+## Alignments

+Each series begins with the "default" alignment.
+An alignment is a single set of image transforms for each section.
+Through the alignments dialog (accessed through Series>Change Alignment or Ctrl+Shift+A), you can create new alignments and switch between them.
+When an alignment is created, it is created based on the current alignment setting.

+For example, if your default alignment works well for object 1 but not for object 2, you can create a new alignment for object 2 and import transforms or manually align it.

+## History

+Every trace has a history – an set of logs related to the creation and modification of the trace.
+Each log contains a date, time, username, and description.
+By default, the username is found through the operating system, but it can also be changed manually (File>Change username).

 ## Negative Traces